 Consumers who choose to purchase a car under Nio's BaaS battery rental program will be able to reduce the price by at least RMB 70,000.

 These 2022 models will be available for pre-order this month, with deliveries starting in August.

-NIO announced at today's launch the intelligent system Alder, including onboard intelligent hardware, computing platform, operating system, algorithms and applications.
+Nio unveiled the Alder intelligent system based on Qualcomm 8155 chip at today's event, including in-vehicle intelligent hardware, computing platform, operating system, algorithms and applications.

 Every existing ES8, ES6 and EC6 user can pay to have their vehicles upgraded with Alder for RMB 9,600.
 With the additional option of a 5G high-performance central gateway, the price is RMB 12,600.

 The cost of these upgrades is less than the price increase for the 2022 model year relative to the current model year and will keep existing customers happy as well.